 Go to Astoria Boulevard at midnight to see the Hell Gate Bridge - or take an afternoon train to Willets Point-Shea Stadium and see angels in the outfield.
 When you tire of revitalized Harlem-148th Street, you can easily head to peaceful suburban Baychester Avenue.

 After some heavy weekend shopping ride home from Fifth Avenue/53rd Street with a comfortable corner seat - then Monday trudge back to work, squished shoulder to shoulder at rush hour from the Chauncey Street station.
-Take a really late night train to 8th Street-NYU in the Village for one kind of cultural experience, or enjoy an early matinee at 66th Street-Lincoln Center for an entirely different one.
+Take a really late night or a weekend train to 8th Street-NYU in the Village for one kind of cultural experience, or enjoy an early matinee at 66th Street-Lincoln Center for an entirely different one.
 There's something for all eight million of us, and for anyone else who cares to visit.

 Check out a subway map.
 Pick a spot you haven't been to before.
 Get yourself a MetroCard.
 Become one of the 2 *billion* riders the system will carry this year.
 Then come back and do it again!